Skip to main content

 Schedule with Mel here.

 My counseling philosophy is rooted in the belief that we are created as embodied souls, with our physical and emotional responses deeply interconnected.
 I strive to help clients develop effective coping strategies that foster rest and peace through a profound connection with God.
+I seek to be relational and open in my care for others while ministering the love, mercy, and grace of God to each person I see.
+I model my counseling approach after 2 Corinthians 1.
+Our suffering is the means by which we receive comfort from God, and it is for the good of others that we can then minister that same comfort.

 Email Mel: mel@gospelcarecollective.org